Last Updated on by

 If this example feels like too much (even for you) then check out how Buffer did it:

 The last exercise isn’t really a branding exercise as much as it is a practice.
-Don’t make the mistake of thinking that a branding is a project that you do or buy and implement.
-Instead, think of these branding exercises as “shopping expeditions” where you work on a branding message or idea and then try it on for size.
-In other words, work on these exercises, then implement what you’ve learned and USE IT with your team, with your customers with your audiences.
+Don’t make the mistake of thinking that branding is a project that you do or buy and implement.
+Instead, think of these as “shopping expeditions” where you work on a branding message or idea and then try it on for size.
+In other words, work on these exercises, then implement what you’ve learned and USE it with your team, with your customers with your audiences.

 - What type of reaction did you get from the person when you gave them your branding message?